vonglasow/atoum-documentation/source/en/asserters/utf8String.inc.rst

 .. code-block:: php

    <?php
-   $vdm   = "Today at 57 years, my father got a tatoot of a Unicorn on his shoulder.
-VDM";
+   $vdm = "Today at 57 years, my father got a tatoo of a Unicorn on his shoulder.
+FML";

    $this
        ->utf8String($vdm)